 the members of the Code Group know about yourself.

--To get around the 7217 error on older Windows you want to use a program called a
+-To get around the 7217 error on older Windows you want to use a program called

-Wrapper, for an example; the D3DWindower v1.88 Wrapper program.
+a Wrapper, for an example; the D3DWindower v1.88 Wrapper program.
 It allows the

 game to be run in a window without this error.
-See my

 -It was discovered that even the stock EAW now runs without the 7217 problem